Tax Essentials for Sole Proprietors: Understanding Your Tax Obligations

 how-sole-proprietor-landlords-are-taxed

-Unless you have set up your rental business as a corporation, an LLC treated as a corporation, or one of the other standard business structures, your small but mighty rental business will be defined as a sole proprietorship for tax purposes.
+Unless you have set up your rental business as a corporation, an LLC treated as a corporation, or one of the other standard business structures, your small-but-mighty rental business will be defined as a sole proprietorship for tax purposes.
 What exactly is a sole proprietorship, you ask?

 • It’s the default business structure for any business.

-Because there’s no distinction between you and your rental business, sole proprietorships are considered a “pass-through business,” meaning the business’s profits or losses pass through to the owner’s personal tax return.
+Because there’s no distinction between you and your rental business, sole proprietorships are considered a pass-through business, meaning the business’s profits or losses pass through to the owner’s personal tax return.

 Sole Proprietorship Taxes Defined

-• Federal income tax.
-This will include both personal and business income tax.
+• Federal income tax: This will include both personal and business income tax.
 You’ll fill out two different IRS tax forms to accurately pay your federal income tax for the year.

-Did you know you can appeal your property taxes - but only have a short time to do so?
+Did you know you can appeal your property taxes but only have a short time to do so?
 Learn more with Ownwell, and save on your next tax bill!

 How Sole Proprietor Landlords Pay Income Tax

-This net income or loss of the rental business is entered on Line 31 of the Schedule C, along with the landlord’s other income or losses.
+The rental business’s net income or loss is entered on Line 31 of Schedule C, along with the landlord’s other income or losses.
 If the business has a profit, then the figure is entered on Line 3 of the Form 1040.
 Losses may be used to reduce the landlord’s total adjusted gross income (the income before exemptions and deductions) on the tax return.

-Tax Deductions For Sole Proprietor Landlords
+Tax Deductions for Sole Proprietor Landlords

 We recommend always speaking to a tax professional for advice about your specific tax situation.

-FAQ for Sole Proprietor Landlords
+FAQs for Sole Proprietor Landlords

 Are sole proprietors taxed as individuals?